'America needed this verdict': Columbia reacts to the Chauvin trial decision nearly a year after George Floyd's death

 Wyse noted that cameras and public accountability measures “(have) started to fix it some on the criminal side.”
 But as long as law enforcement’s actions are shielded by the law, “we’re going to have endangered citizens whose rights are violated,” he said.

-George Floyd’s murder May 25, 2020 ignited a national movement for Black lives — one that placed American policing on the stand.
+George Floyd’s murder almost a year ago on May 25 ignited a national movement for Black lives — one that placed American policing on the stand.

 Rep. David Tyson Smith, D-Columbia, said the verdict went some way toward accountability and healing for the country.